Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Thanks, Glen– er… Ms. Chittock."

 "Alright folks, onto our regular scheduled programming.
-On the theme of love tonight, let's hear a classic by Celestina Warbeck – this is A Cauldron Full of Hot, Strong Love."
+On the theme of romance tonight, let's hear a classic by Celestina Warbeck – this is A Cauldron Full of Hot, Strong Love."

 Harry removed the headset and stood, he felt like he was made of cotton – light and easily swept away by a heavy wind.
 Hermione dragged him from the studio down into the lobby where Ron waited with a huge smile.

 "Harry, that was great!
 You should take up a spot in Seamus' band!"

 Harry scowled.
 "Yeah, coming from the guy who likes Madonna."